Patricia008/DataGenerator/README.md

 npm run build
 ```

-This builds the project and creates the static content that will be run in the docker container.
+This builds the front-end react app and creates the static content that will be run in the docker container.

 Then, go back to the parent folder and run: